 I definitely did not see this one coming either.
 I fully expected to be working full time to 65 years old or beyond.
 Working full time and pastoring the church on the weekends has made these past 7 years like I have been always on the edge of burnout.
 So when my wife got a full time postmaster position and I was offered her part time crossing guard position I jumped at it for a semi-retirement.
 I would no longer have a stressful daily commute.
 My daily grind would not be as overwhelming, with having so much stuff to do in so little time.
 Even though the crossing guard was less money with no benefits, it was a gamble I took.
 With it being much less physically taxing, it was something I was hoping to do until at least 70.
 To have that same daily influence like my wife did with her school children she crossed that got her the title of Canada’s Favourite Crossing Guard in 2012.
 Those who I would be crossing in kindergarten this year with a smile and “Have a great day” and have that opportunity to celebrate with them as they graduate into high school in eight years time.
 With a new traffic light system in the works for my crosswalk in Hillsdale possibly by late spring this year, it is now questionable how much longer I have before my position becomes redundant.
 Something I did not see coming.
 Having taken me 2 years to find full time employment when I was 54, I have no illusions about job prospects when I am 62.
 It is going to be extremely challenging.
 My layoff has not happened yet, and I am still trying to process everything.
 I will deal with it when the time comes.
 Until then it is one day at a time.
 When I look back through the positives that come out from all the challenges over this past decade, I know that deep down everything will work out okay!

 Just like this past decade, where I did not see things coming, I have no idea where I will be or what I will be doing 10 years down the road in 2030.
 I have lost so many friends and acquaintances my age or younger these past few years.
 With my dad dying of a heart attack at 47, there is always the question looking ahead a years time or in a decades time, “Will I still be alive?”
 This is always a given.
 Even though I am not one for resolutions, I know I need to take better care of myself.
 Even with me running these long distances, I am still actually 10 pounds heavier from 10 years ago.
 And 10 pounds heavier from the decade before that.
 In fact I am 40 pounds heavier from when I was a “skinny as a rail” 20 year old.
-A lot of this has to do with emotional eating when I am stressed and anxious.
-Something I have struggled with since my dad’s death when I was 15.
+A lot of this has to do with mindless emotional eating triggered when I am stressed, anxious, nervous or sad.
+This autopilot style of eating is something I have struggled with since my dad’s death when I was 15.
 But it is also that term called “sarcopenia“, where we all lose 1% of muscle mass per year.
 So with a clean slate in front of me I am going to do my best to bring some of that weight back down.
 Here is to eating healthier and stepping up my strength and mobility in 2020.
 Thank you so much for all your support.
 Through whatever lies ahead, I wish you all the best.
 Both in 2020, and throughout the next decade.